Anusha200410/BLOOD-HUB/README.md

 py manage.py migrate
 py manage.py runserver
 ```
-- Now enter following URL in Your Browser Installed On Your Pc
+- Now enter the URL in Your Browser Installed On Your Pc